How bad is CBD oil mislabelling in the UK?Entourage21

 The UK CBD market value has been estimated at £400 million and is expected to exceed £1.7 billion within five years.
 That makes the UK CBD market larger than the Vitamin C and Vitamin D markets combined.

 With such an impressive growth forecast, can the industry afford such inaccuracies in its products?
+How bad is CBD oil mislabelling in the UK?

-The CBD in the UK study findings
+The CBD in the UK study findings: How bad is CBD oil mislabelling in the UK

 The 2019 study by the Centre for Medicinal Cannabis (CMC) selected 30 commercially available CBD oil products, from both online and high street sources.
 PhytoVista Laboratories was the lab of choice for this industry report and conducted the cannabinoid testing.